SkylerLipthay/schemamama_postgres/README.md

 ## Testing

 To run `cargo test`, you must have PostgreSQL running locally with a user role named `postgres` with login access to a database named `postgres`.
 All tests will work in the `pg_temp` schema, so the database will not be modified.

-## To-do

-* Make metadata table name configurable (currently locked in to `schemamama`).